coderefinery/git-intro/_episodes/02-basics.md

 ## Recording a snapshot with Git

 - Git takes snapshots only if we request it.
-- We will record changes always in two steps:
+- We will record changes always in two steps (we will later explain why this is a recommended practice):

 ```shell
 $ git add somefile.txt